epccs/Gravimetric/readme.md

 ## Overview

 This board has an application micro-controller (ATmega324pb) with hardware set up for measuring some event times using ICP1 (flow pulse), ICP3 (start), and ICP4 (stop).
-It has two serial (UART) channels for user application, and a third serial connected to the RPUbus.
-There are some current source outputs and some inputs that can measure ADC or do digital IO.
+It has two serial (UART) channels for user application, and a third serial connected to the multi-drop line for hosts to interface with.
+There are some current source outputs and some inputs that can measure with ADC or do digital IO.

 The board is a general-purpose controller in most ways, but there are a few areas aimed at the gravimetric calibration of flow measurement instruments.
 ICP1 is for measuring time events from flow meters (e.g., pulses).
 ICP3 is for a start event and ICP4 a stop event; ICP3 and ICP4 have one-shot pulse extenders.
 Diversion control is a specialized circuit on this board; it starts when the ICP3 capture event occurs and ends with the ICP4 capture event.
-The ICP3 capture ISR needs to enable CS_DIVERSION, and the ICP4 capture ISR should disable CS_DIVERSION  for the diversion control to work correctly.
-Two serial inputs are available to connect a load cell amplifier (e.g., bit-bang an HX711 or serial with a calibrated scale) and a volume prover's inputs (e.g., bit-bang launch and ready or is there a prover with serial).
-I2C is prepared to interface with a high-resolution ADC (but let's get the onboard stuff working first).
+The ICP3 capture input will need its ISR to enable CS_DIVERSION, and the ICP4 capture ISR should disable CS_DIVERSION  for the diversion control to work correctly.
+Two serial inputs are available to connect a load cell amplifier (e.g., bit-bang an HX711 or serial with a calibrated scale) and a volume prover's inputs (e.g., bit-bang launch and ready or if a prover has serial).
+I2C is available to interface with a high-resolution ADC (but let's get the onboard stuff working first).

-I have integrated the RPUpi shield and removed shield headers; it has a 20x2 header pinout for a Raspberry Pi SBC, which has I2C (SMBus) to the 238pb manager, SPI to the 324pb controller, and of course a host-side interface to the RPUbus.
-The programming tools for the controller fit on the Raspberry Pi Zero, and that is adequate for flow calibration or as a flow computer.
-Many other options are present, including the new Pi4 if the SBC requires more computational or networking ability.
+In previous boards, headers for a shield (e.g., RPUpi) were provided, but removing those headers and placing the multi-drop serial manager has been done on this board.
+A 20x2 pinout for a Raspberry Pi SBC header is on the board but not populated.
+The R-Pi pins for I2C (SMBus) are connected to the manager, and SPI are connected to the application controller.
+The auxiliary power input is now controlled by the manager and a state machine (battery manager).
+The auxiliary power input is also used to operate a day-night stage machine, which requires a solar panel.
+A host shutdown switch is used to operate a state machine that removes power (also controlled by the manager) from the SBC (hopefully without corrupting the SD card).
+The hope is that the application can now ignore some things that in the past needed to be considered.

 ## Status